KaiAragaki/kai_wip-website/content/posts/2025-02-09_deviation-deep-dive-pt3/index.md

 Since you either blindly believe me or have been convinced that measuring all the distances from the sample mean results in the smallest variance, we can now consider the implications.

 For any given sample, the sample mean will almost never be the population mean.
-If the sample mean will always give the lowest variance, the population mean (the thing we would use to calculate variance if we knew it because it gives us the correct result) will always give a higher variance (except in the case in which it is exactly equal, which is unlikely).
+If the sample mean will always give the lowest variance, the population mean (the thing we would use to estimate population variance if we knew it because it gives us an unbiased result) will always give a higher variance (except in the case in which it is exactly equal, which is unlikely).

 Intuitively, this has been described as painting a target around a bunch of bullet holes, rather than shooting at a target.
 You're peeking at the future and then wondering why you're correct all the time.

 This is usually where the concept of 'degrees of freedom' gets invoked.
 If someone tells you that you can pick any 5 numbers, so long as they have a mean of, say, 20, you're free to do whatever you want to do with 4 of them - but that last one has to pick up the bill to get the mean to be 20.
 That is, there are only 4 values that are 'free to vary' - only 4 *degrees of freedom*.

-This is true for an arbitrary mean and an arbitrary number of values - you will always have $n-1$ degrees of freedom if you are calculating a new statistic reusing old information (in the case of variance, the sample mean isn't truly free to vary: it is bound by the sample).
+This is true for an arbitrary mean and an arbitrary number of values - you will always have $n-1$ degrees of freedom if you are calculating a new statistic reusing old information (in the case of sample variance, the sample mean isn't truly free to vary: it is bound by the sample).
 So it's kind of like instead of having $n$ values, you have $n-1$ values.
 Dividing by this inflates the variance a bit to combat the artificial deflation, and all is well in the world.
 Right?

 # Explanation III: For those suspicious of simplicity